sirexeclp/pre-trained-models-workshop/README.md

 Now, upload a file and keep a look on  Memory-Usage and GPU-Util.
 These will tell you if something (your app) is using the GPU.
-If nothing happens, double check the configuration in your docker-compose file.
+If nothing happens, double check the configuration in your docker compose file.